UNIVERSE-DAO/UNIVERSE/README.md

 ### [UNIVERSE.DAO - MANIFESTO](docs/UNIVERSE-DAO-MANIFESTO.md) <a name="universe-dao-manifesto"></a>
 _This protocol is not just code — it’s conviction._

-Once fully decentralized, **UNIVERSE.DAO** becomes a **guardian** — preserving the right conditions for:
+ Once fully decentralized, **UNIVERSE.DAO** becomes a **guardian** of its founding ethos:

-- ✅ Sovereignty
-- ✅ Resilience
-- ✅ Long-term Integrity
+✅ Sovereignty · ✅ Resilience · ✅ Long-term Integrity

->Guide and support the highest Responsibility:
->Protecting freedom.
-Encouraging participation.
-Sustaining the Infinite Game.
+> _A guide to protect freedom, encourage participation, and sustain the Infinite Game._

 ---